Configuring UEM to Deploy the Harmony Mobile Protect app

 You must create separate compliance policies for specific OS types, such as iOS and Android.

-For more information about Intune compliance policy see the Microsoft Intune online guide where you can explore the details of creating compliance policies for iOS, Android and Android Enterprise.
+For more information about Intune compliance policy, see the Microsoft Intune online guide.

 To create a Compliance Policy:

-Note - The data fields are similar for both iOS and Android settings
+Note - The data fields are similar for both iOS and Android platforms.

-5. On the Compliance Settings tab, go to Device health, and require the device to be at or under the Device Threat Level of Medium (recommended).
-This will turn your device to be not compliant if its risk level determined by Check Point Harmony Mobile (MTD) is High.
-See below details for all options:
+In the Compliance settings tab, go to Device Health and select Require the device to be at or under the Device Threat Level as Medium (recommended).

 Device Health Level